-While the state will handle cases for children in the foster care system, it will usually be a separate, private agency that will handle a newborn adoption.
+While the state will handle cases for children in the foster care system, private adoption agencies typically handle newborn adoptions.
 By planning ahead and being aware of the adoption process in Colorado, you will be ready to adopt successfully when the time comes.

-In order to adopt, you will need to provide a few things such as:
+In order to adopt, you will need to provide a few things:

 - Medical evaluations to prove that you and your family can bring a new family member into a healthy home.
 If you or someone in your household has a history of mental illness, you will also need to obtain a psychological evaluation.